Kafva/euf/README.md

 3. Inspect all calls in the dependency and the main project to each changed function and record if a parameter is always set to a constant value.
-4. Generate stub C files which compare the output of the current and the upgraded version of each function in the change set.
+4. Generate stub C files which compare the output of the current and the updated version of each function in the change set.
 5. Link each stub file against the current and the new version of the library and assess equivalence through instrumented execution in CBMC, all arguments except those identified as constant in step three are modeled as